-And in Likkutei Sichos193: "As the auspicious and festive days of Rosh Hashanah, Yom Kippur, Sukkos, Shemini Atzeres, and Simchas Torah draw to a close, a Jew must enter mundane, life.
-Furthermore, these weekdays belong to the winter season, the half of the year that sorely lacks festivals.
+must enter mundane, weekday life.
+Furthermore, these weekdays belong to the winter season, the half of the year that is sorely lacking in festivals.
 He must therefore take provisions for the journey along with him.
 These provisions are the powers and influences that will give him the ability to fulfill the instruction of v'Yaakov halach le'darko-to go on his way with confidence, despite the fact that all journeys involve danger.
 For this very purpose, he experienced Shemini Atzeres, a time when all the comprehensive influences of the month of Tishrei are gathered and absorbed internally.
 He also experienced Simchas Torah that marks the start of the revelation and elicitation.
 This makes it far easier to bring about actual positive results-throughout the entire coming year-from all the positive resolutions made during Tishrei."